sib-swiss/SPARQL_course/docs/music.md

         }
     }
     ```

+But it is not possible to bind variables inside the paths.

 ### CONSTRUCT

 While the SELECT query form returns variable bindings, the CONSTRUCT query form returns an *RDF graph*.
 The graph is built based on a template which is used to generate RDF triples based on the results of matching the graph pattern of the query.

-Say we want to select a sub graph where David Bowie is a producer, we could write
+Say we want to select a sub graph where David Bowie is an artist and a producer, we could write

 ```sparql
 prefix : <http://stardog.com/tutorial/>